qchenevier/MBA_memoire/doc/reaction_organization.md

 Those 3 value disciplines are not mutually exclusive and should be viewed more as "flavors" than "separate groups".
 Depending on its size, an organization could be focusing on more than one value discipline.

-We also introduce a mapping of the 5 competitive forces introduced by @Porter1979 on each orgniazations' strength (or "flavor").
-Those forces are seen as being more probably the weak points for a certain type of organizational strength, but they are also greatly depending on the industry context in which the organization is evolving.

-The purpose of using the value disciplines and the competitive forces and this mapping between them is to help guide the focus of the analyst on areas which could be more relevant.
-Those frameworks are well known in the consulting field, so this will help make connections with analysts' previous experiences.
-Yet the proposed mapping is flexible and ultimately all the influencing factors should be considered.
+The purpose of using the value disciplines is to help guide the focus of the analyst on areas which could be more relevant to his case study.
+This framework is well known in the consulting field, so this will help make connections with analysts' previous experiences.

 The goal of this part is to help an organization understand its capabilities and how it can improve it in the frame of digitalization.